RPL process of Assessment

 Some subjects are best assessed through a formal examination.
 Formal examinations for RPL are called challenge examinations.
 The challenge examination might take different forms, for example an oral examination, a skills demonstration or a written examination.

-Challenge examinations/assessments will be for selected modules or unit standards only.
+Challenge examinations/assessments will be for selected modules or part qualifications only.

 What is the difference between a challenge examination and an ordinary examination?

-An ordinary examination is one in which you have enrolled for a specific module, because you wish to acquire that specific knowledge, you have studied a prescribed textbook and a lecturer assesses your knowledge of the prescribed learning material.
+An ordinary examination is one in which you have enrolled for a specific module, because you wish to acquire that specific knowledge, you have studied a prescribed textbook and you have been internally assessed on your knowledge of the prescribed learning material.

 A challenge examination is compiled for an individual who claims to have all the knowledge for a specific module and who is assessed on existing knowledge.
-You will be assessed whether you have the necessary knowledge as described in the learning outcomes for the specific module.
+You will be assessed whether you have the necessary knowledge as described in the assessment specifications for the specific module.
 No reference is made to specific textbook content.

 A portfolio is a folder of information that an RPL candidate accumulates about what he or she has learned through past experiences and accomplishments.
 Normally, a portfolio contains descriptions of learning with supporting documentation as evidence to verify learning claimed.
 A portfolio is not only a product in the form of an information folder, but is also a process by which prior learning experiences can be translated into educational outcomes, and documented and assessed for credit.